My dad is what one would call a music connoisseur.

 Songs that I had heard fresh out of the womb and throughout my childhood.

-I associate my preschool years to the songs from Elton John’s Greatest Hits album or Carole King’s Tapestry.
+I associate my preschool years with the songs from Elton John’s Greatest Hits album or Carole King’s Tapestry.

 So much so that when I hear those songs, I am literally transported to the little ranch home in suburban Chicago.